 On the south side of Hwy.
 71 near Vail Divide, 11 commercial plats are being advertised on about 23 acres out front of the Bella Colinas subdivision.
 Prospective businesses include Kiddie Academy, a day care franchise which already has operations in Pflugerville, Round Rock and Cedar Park.
 One retail plaza is already rising by the highway and just inside the neighborhood, a new office of Austin Regional Clinic was nearing completion in late December with a mid-January grand opening planned.

 Approaching the stop light at RM 620, a medical plaza on the northwest corner Hwy.
-71 is weeks away from accepting tenants such as Alive & Well, Hill Country Apothecary and Elle’s Café & Coffee, managing partner at Hat Trick Development, Eric Perardi said.
+71 is weeks away from accepting tenants such as Alive & Well and Elle’s Café & Coffee, Eric Perardi, owner of Perardi Development said.
 Second level tenants to be moving in by the end of March include: Lone Star Podiatry; Legacy Bone and Joint Orthopedics; Austin Gastroenterology, and Sanova Dermatology.

 He said other plats on that corner called the Park at Bee Cave behind Bee Caves Baptist church are in development and included a new concept Schlotzsky’s, a restaurant, a 40,000 square foot surgical center as well as a salon, other retail and proposed day care.
 Sites were already being prepared in late December.